Maruku98/Futuristic-Digital-Clock/README.md

 Hello there!
-My name's Marc and I am a Web Developer responsible for the front-end part.
-I started to know about web delevopment when I first worked in website localization.
-Since then, I've been continously learning and working on my new projects, which include libraries like React, SASS, jQuery, and Bootstrap.
-Below you will find the projects I've done so far.
+My name's Marc and I am a front-end Web Developer.
+I had my first contact with web delevopment when I started working by chance in website localization.
+Since then, I decided to delve further into that field so I started by studying programming with JavaScript.
+A fer months later, I began to work on my own projects, which include libraries like **React**, **SASS**, **jQuery**, and **Bootstrap**.
+Below you will find the projects in which I've worked so far.

 # Job Application Form
-In my first website, I learned about HTML forms and how they work to gather data from the users.
-I also learned about POST and GET methods, Local Storage and Web Storage, and HTML5 contstraint validation, as well as plenty of CSS concepts and properties like the box model.
+In my first website, I learned about **HTML forms** and how they work to gather data from the users.
+I also learned about POST and GET methods, Local Storage and Web Storage, and HTML5 contstraint validation, as well as plenty of **CSS** concepts and properties like the box model.
 Thus, I designed a job application in which users are expected to attach their resume and fill the required fields.

 # Tribute Page
-Moving on to CSS advanced features, I designed a responsive tribute page from scratch to James Cameron and his work on the wonderful, thriving world of Pandora.
+Moving on to more advanced CSS features, I designed a responsive tribute page to **James Cameron** and his background on cinema.
+You will soon notice that the web was designed from a science fiction perspective.

-# Tourism Web
-Since I was born in Blanes, a fancy, medium-sized city of Catalonia in Costa Brava, I designed another website in which I talk about the landmarks of this awesome village.

-# SaberForge
-Let's go straight to the point: I love Star Wars.
-I've loved it since I first watched Episode IV on VHS back in the day with my father.
-Since I'm also crazy about lightsabers -to the point that I have a replica at home- I designed another responsive web dedicated to lightsabers replica commerce.

 # Clock
-A futuristic, simple clock I designed using both JavaScript Date Constructor and a manually codeded algorithm I worked on.
+A futuristic, very simple clock I designed using a function that recursively calls JavaScript Date Constructor.

+# Roman Numerals Converter
+We all learned about Roman Numerals back at school and, since being that old, they have still survived the passing of time!
+Using JavaScript, I developed a complex algorithm that converts any decimal number below 3,999 to Roman Numerals.
+There's even a click-to-copy button!